Olumadeopeyemi/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that moves all files beginning with an uppercase letter to the directory
+a script that changes the working directory to the user’s home directory